Lost-Outpost/sovngarde/README.md

 ### Community

 Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg) server and in the [Issues](https://github.com/Guitarninja2/septimus/issues) section of the Septimus GitHub.
-If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in TPF Discord server's support channel.
+If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in The Animonculory Discord server's support channel.

 ### List Contents